waltligon/orangefs/doc/pvfs2-faq.md

 provides).
 Redhat systems expect to have such a kernel, so running a stock kernel.org 2.4 kernel can cause issues with any multi-threaded application.
 In this particular case, the `pvfs2-client-core` failure is hidden and can be tricky to diagnose.

-### I'm running Redhat and the pvfs2-server can't be killed!
-What's wrong?
+### I’m running Redhat and the pvfs2-server can’t be killed\!
+What’s wrong?

 On some Redhat systems, for compatibility reasons, the pvfs2-server program is actually a script that wraps the installed pvfs2-server binary.
-We do this ONLY if we detect that PVFS is being installed on a system with an NPTL implementation that we're incompatible with.
+We do this ONLY if we detect that PVFS is being installed on a system with an NPTL implementation that we’re incompatible with.
 Specifically, the script exports the LD\_ASSUME\_KERNEL=2.2.5 environment variable and value to avoid using the NPTL at run-time.
 The script quite literally exports this variable and then runs the installed pvfs2-server binary which is named `pvfs2-server.bin`.
-So to properly shutdown or kill the pvfs2-server application once it's running, you need to issue a `killall pvfs2-server.bin` command instead of the more common `killall pvfs2-server` command.
+So to properly shutdown or kill the pvfs2-server application once it’s running, you need to issue a `killall pvfs2-server.bin` command instead of the more common `killall pvfs2-server` command.

 ### Why do you single out Redhat users?
-What's so different about Redhat than other distributions?
+What’s so different about Redhat than other distributions?

 Some Redhat versions (and probably some other less popular distributions) use a heavily modified Linux 2.4.x kernel.
-Due to the changes made in the memory manager and signal handling, our default Linux 2.4.x kernel module will not even compile!
-We have compatibility code that can mend the differences in place, but we have to be able to detect that you're running such a system.
-Our configure script tries hard to determine which version you're running and matches it against a known list.
+Due to the changes made in the memory manager and signal handling, our default Linux 2.4.x kernel module will not even compile\!
+We have compatibility code that can mend the differences in place, but we have to be able to detect that you’re running such a system.
+Our configure script tries hard to determine which version you’re running and matches it against a known list.
 If you suspect you need this fix and our script does not properly detect it, please send mail to the mailing list and include the contents of your /etc/redhat-release file.

 In addition, some Redhat versions ship with an NPTL (threading library) implementation that PVFS is not compatible with.
-We cannot explain why the errors we're seeing are occurring, as they appear to be in glibc and the threading library itself.
+We cannot explain why the errors we’re seeing are occurring, as they appear to be in glibc and the threading library itself.
 In short, we disable the use of the NPTL on these few Redhat systems.
 It should be noted that we are fully compatible with other distributions that ship NPTL libraries (such as